legregz/basic-ui/README.md

-Pygui is a project of user interface using pygame and json files.
+Pyguin is a project of user interface using pygame and json files.
 The goal is to simplify the creation of app menus, and interfaces.